darktable-org/dtdocs/README.md

 This is the user documentation for [darktable](https://darktable.org).
 The content is authored in markdown and rendered to HTML using [Hugo](https://gohugo.io) and to PDF and ePub using the [DITA Open Toolkit](https://dita-ot.org).

+The auto-built version of the website can be found at https://elstoc.github.io/dtdocs/.

 ## Styles and Conventions

 ### Markdown Files